Category Report

 Featured Insights

-What is Life?: With Mind and Matter and Autobiographical Sketches by Erwin Schrodinger was the top newcomer at #1.
-In total 105 books had their debut mentions.
+Silent Spring by Rachel Carson was the top newcomer at #2.
+In total 151 books had their debut mentions.

 Insights Shaping Scientific Understanding